blacklocus/metrics-cloudwatch/README.md

 Metric Naming
 -------------

-The CloudWatchReporter constructor optionally accepts a CloudWatch namespace.
+The CloudWatchReporter constructor optionally accepts a CloudWatch namespace and permutation suffixes.
+Refer to constructor java-doc for detail on permutation suffixes []().

 There is implicit support for CloudWatch Dimensions should you choose to use them.
 Any un-spaced portions of the metric name that contain a '=' will be interpreted as CloudWatch dimensions. e.g. "CatCounter dev breed=calico" will result